SebastianBrockl/stockApp/README.md

 # stockApp

-This is a trivial stock "management" application which serves three purposes:
+This is a somewhat trivial stock "management" application which allows users to perform comparisons between stocks as well as create mock portfolios.

+the goals of this project are:

 1. demonstrate my programming ability to potential employers
 2. allow me to familiarize with javaFx and modern Java-developement practices